FA-PengFei/OOBAVD_Pub/README.md

 ### How does OOBAVD work?

-OOBAVD runs out-of-the-box with two key components.
+OOBAVD runs out-of-the-box with two key components; the AI based detector and the custom USB proxy.
 The protected resource can be customised by making a deployment change within the setup.

 <p align="center">